canonical/launchpad-manual/docs/user/how-to/work-with-code-hosted-on-launchpad/host-your-code-on-launchpad.rst

 .. include:: /includes/important_not_revised_help.rst

 You can host your project's source code using Launchpad and Git.
-If you're new to git, or distributed version control in general, take a look at this `Git tutorial <https://gitimmersion.com/>`_ first.
+If you're new to Git, or distributed version control in general, take a look at this `Git tutorial <https://gitimmersion.com/>`_ first.

-When you push a git branch to Launchpad, it's usually associated with a project that's also registered in Launchpad.
-Other people can then get hold of your git branch, modify it, and push their own version back up to Launchpad for everyone to see.
+When you push a Git branch to Launchpad, it's usually associated with a project that's also registered in Launchpad.
+Other people can then get hold of your Git branch, modify it, and push their own version back up to Launchpad for everyone to see.

 This guide shows you how to:

 -  tell the world your project uses Launchpad to host its source code
--  push your first git branch up to Launchpad
+-  push your first Git branch up to Launchpad
 -  set that branch as your project's development focus -- i.e. ``trunk``
 -  hand the branch over to a team, so several people can commit code to it.